deantmcg/Capital-Cities-Game/README.md

 ## Acknowledgements

 This project holds special significance as one of my first coding assignments.
 The refactor is an ongoing effort to reflect my growth as a developer and make the code more professional.

----

-Feel free to adapt this based on any additional features or custom instructions!